davorg/dmp/chapters/chapter10.md

 headings at various levels, paragraphs,  lists, and various other publishing elements.
-You can tell when an element should  be printed in bold, but the problem is that you don’t know *why* that particular ele-  ment was bold.
-It could be purely for emphasis, it could be because it is a row head-  ing in a table, or it could be because it is the temperature on a weather page.
+You can tell when an element should  be printed in bold, but the problem is that you don’t know *why* that particular element was bold.
+It could be purely for emphasis, it could be because it is a row heading in a table, or it could be because it is the temperature on a weather page.

 Our task would be a lot easier if the mark-up in a document told us more about   the actual meaning of the data.
-In our weather example, it would be nice if there was  a <FORECAST> … </FORECAST> element that surrounded the actual forecast descrip-  tion and perhaps a
+In our weather example, it would be nice if there was  a <FORECAST> … </FORECAST> element that surrounded the actual forecast description and perhaps a
 <TEMPERATURE> … </TEMPERATURE> element which surrounded  each of the
 temperature figures in which we were interested.
 Even better, the
 <TEMPERATURE> element could have attributes which told us whether it
-was a maxi-  mum or minimum temperature and whether it was in degrees Fahrenheit or Celsius.
+was a maximum or minimum temperature and whether it was in degrees Fahrenheit or Celsius.

 ### What is XML?